 Dr. Davenport also teaches individuals how to utilize distress tolerance and emotional control strategies when they are experiencing extreme emotions and unable to recognize their unrealistic thoughts.

-Motivational Interviewing is a process Dr. Davenport uses with teens, young adults, and adults who are resistant, or ambivalent to change.
-The spirit of motivational interviewing is one of partnership, acceptance, compassion, and strengths-based collaborative questioning in order to identify and act on the client’s motivations for change.
+Motivational Interviewing is a process Dr. Davenport uses with teens and young adults who are resistant, or ambivalent to change.
+The spirit of motivational interviewing is one of partnership, acceptance, compassion, and strengths-based collaborative questioning in order to identify and act on the client’s values and motivations for change.
 It is a person-centered counseling style designed to strengthen personal motivation and commitment to a specific goal by eliciting and exploring the person’s own reasons for change within an atmosphere of acceptance and compassion.

 Family Therapy focuses on helping the family function in more positive and constructive ways by exploring patterns of communication, improving problem-solving skills, and providing support and education about specific strengths and needs.
 Family therapy sessions can include the child or adolescent along with parents, siblings, and/or other significant family members.
 Family focused therapy has been shown to be effective in treating symptoms of mood disorders.